hardkiller2565123123/SouthParkFrameWork/README.md

 ## Disclaimer

-And yes, AI was used to help with parts of this project.
+yes, AI was used to help with parts of this project.
 If you do not like that, then simply do not use the mod.

 This project uses a proxy DLL system.
 In simple terms, it uses a custom `steam_api.dll` loader that forwards to the original game DLL.
 Because of this, owning a legitimate copy of the game is required.